exasol/script-languages-container-ci-setup/doc/changes/unreleased.md

 ## Features

  - #91: Create new templates for Github Workflows - prepare testcontainer
- - #108: Create new templates for Github Workflows - export ans scan vulnerabilities
+ - #108: Create new templates for Github Workflows - export and scan vulnerabilities